estuary/flow/site/docs/reference/Connectors/capture-connectors/mariadb.md

    3. Reboot the replica to allow the changes to take effect.

-4. Switch to your MySQL client.
+4. Switch to your MariaDB client.
 Run the following commands to create a new user for the capture with appropriate permissions, and set up the watermarks table:

 ```sql